Appdynamics/kafka-monitoring-extension/README.md

    ```
    KAFKA_JMX_OPTS="-Dcom.sun.management.jmxremote=true -Dcom.sun.management.jmxremote.rmi.port=9998 -Dcom.sun.management.jmxremote.authenticate=false -Dcom.sun.management.jmxremote.ssl=true -Djavax.net.ssl.keyStore=/Absolute/path/to/keystore -Djavax.net.ssl.keyStorePassword=password -Dcom.sun.management.jmxremote.registry.ssl=false"
    ```

+   - Please also include `-Djava.rmi.server.hostname=your.host.ip` to the `KAFKA_JMX_OPTS` variable if you are monitoring Kafka from a remote machine.
 ##### 4.3.
 Configuring the Extension to use SSL  ####
    - The extension also needs to be configured to use SSL.
 In the config.yml of the Kafka Extension, uncomment the `connection` section.<br/>
       ```